manetu/policyengine/docs/docs/intro.md

 ## Key Features

+<SectionHeader icon="security" level={3}>Least Privilege by Design</SectionHeader>

+The PolicyEngine is architected to make the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) practical at scale:

+- <IconText icon="block">**Default DENY**</IconText>: Access is denied unless explicitly granted—new principals start with zero permissions
+- <IconText icon="visibility">**Observable Decisions**</IconText>: Every authorization decision generates an [AccessRecord](/concepts/audit) with full context
+- <IconText icon="replay">**Policy Replay**</IconText>: Test policy changes against real traffic before deploying
+- <IconText icon="trending">**Evidence-Based Refinement**</IconText>: Start with strict policies and iteratively expand access based on observed needs, not guesswork

+This observable architecture transforms access control from a guessing game into an evidence-based practice.
+Rather than granting broad permissions "just in case," you can safely start restrictive and expand access precisely where it's demonstrated necessary.
+See [Audit & Access Records](/concepts/audit) for details on the iterative refinement workflow.

 <SectionHeader icon="integration" level={3}>Open Policy Agent Integration</SectionHeader>

 The Manetu PolicyEngine is built on [Open Policy Agent (OPA)](https://www.openpolicyagent.org/), an open-source engine for executing policy statements.
 You can use the rich ecosystem for designing and debugging policy expressions in the [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) language to precisely control access to your resources.